Waterfalls, sea caves, and wildlife. Tasman Island cruises have it all. Get off the walking trails and onto the water for this unique experience!

 Tasman Island Cruises – must do!

 We can’t recommend this experience enough.
-The staff are fantastic.
-They are knowledgeable, relaxed and focussed on making sure everyone has a great time.
-If it is a unique view of the Tasman Peninsula and its wildlife you are after, this experience will not disappoint.
+Run by experienced operators Pennicott Wilderness Journeys, the staff are knowledgeable, relaxed and focussed on making sure you have a great time.
+If it is a unique view of the Tasman Peninsula and if it’s wildlife you are after, this experience will not disappoint.

 If you enjoyed this story you might also like: